 1) “The Americas” encompasses the continent’s history (although with a clear emphasis on the United States).
 The two first year “The Americas” courses deal with the eras 1900-present and 1800-1900, and the second year course discusses 1492-1800.
 After having followed these three courses, students will have gained a good grip on America’s comprehensive history and will be able to fit their knowledge into contemporary events.

 2) “Theories of Culture” will allow students to get a clearer sense of America’s fascinating culture.
 The first year course, “Race, Class, Gender,” teaches them how these concepts have been, and still are, present in the United States.
-Second and third year courses of this major course are respectively called “Media and Popular Culture” and “Consumer Nation.”
+Second and third year courses of this major course are respectively called “Media Theory and Political Theory” and “Consumer Nation and Empire of Consumption.”

 3) In “Rhetoric and Composition” (which is both a first and a second-year course) students will learn how to write proper essays and how to give good presentations.
 This course will be extremely helpful when writing a Bachelor’s Thesis, as well as in a student’s future career.

 Besides these mandatory courses, the American Studies program allows its students to tailor-fit the curriculum to fit their own academic and personal interests.
 In both the first and second year, “Special Topics” are offered – find them here.
 Moreover, students can choose between a minor in their third year if they choose to not go on exchange.
 Students are allowed to apply for an exchange with an American university that will take place in the first semester of their third year.
 Possible universities include the University of Charleston (South Carolina), Central Michigan University (Michigan), Furman (South Carolina), and Chapel Hill (North Carolina).
 The exchange has proved to be very interesting and fun, and is above all a wonderful way to learn even more about the United States.